Cardiology | by Dr. Shuvo Dutta | Published on 06/06/2023

 Prompt clinical attention is very important for heart attack patients.
 Emergency medical personnel immediately start administering the patient by giving aspirin and performing procedures like angioplasty or stenting to restore blood flow to the heart.
 Certain medications are also recommended which include blood thinners, beta-blockers, and statins.
 These medications are commonly given to manage the condition and lessen the probability of future heart attacks.

 It's important to understand that if you or someone else experiences symptoms attributed to a heart attack, then it's a medical emergency, and you must promptly seek medical attention by calling emergency services.
 On the other hand, if you detect a panic attack, ensure finding a calm and safe environment, practicing deep breathing, and engaging in relaxation techniques are helpful in managing the symptoms.
-If panic attacks occur or significantly impact regular life, it's recommended to get in touch with a healthcare professional like BM Birla Heart Research Centre for evaluation and right guidance.
+If panic attacks occur or significantly impact regular life, it's recommended to get in touch with a leading cardiologist in Kolkata at the BM Birla Heart Research Centre for evaluation and right guidance.

 If suddenly panic attacks occur make sure to breathe in and breathe out deeply, and make sure to focus on your breathing patterns.